lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ---
 layout: post
-title: Setup notes for Ubuntu 20.10 on Lenovo ThinkPad X1 Carbon Gen 8
+title: List of issues when installing Ubuntu 20.10 on a Lenovo ThinkPad X1 Carbon Gen 8
 read_time: true
 comments: true
 category: Open Source
 tags: [ Linux Tutorials ]
 ---

-These notes were written to **help me out** should I ever have to re-install Groovy Gorilla & all extra packages.
+These notes were written to **help me out** should I ever have to re-install Groovy Gorilla.

-You'll probably ask why I am using an older distro.
+Note: You'll probably ask why I am using an older distro.
 Despite being out of support I see no reason to upgrade (yet).
 New features?
 Latest Gnome?
 Don't need them.
 Security?
 I mostly work offline and for those few times I want to read mail or talk in Slack with my teammates, my trusted firewall should be enough.
 Social media, web-browsing, gaming, any activities bearing a risk of getting infected or hacked, are restricted to a sandboxed Windows 10 installation containing no private data whatsoever.
 Issues?
 Wipe and reload.

 So, now you know, let's get on with it.

 <!--- <img src="/assets/groovy-gorilla.jpg" width="360"> --->
-## Install Ubuntu 20.10

-No worries, Ubuntu will recognize all devives, you will even get automatic updates from lenovo :).

-### Add, remove, configure applications

-## Issues
+## Possible issues

 ### Hibernation modus aka deep sleep